Jan Deckers: Other work

 In a book chapter on 'Fairness in Newcastle: Theory and Practice’, Deckers engages with a report of the Newcastle Fairness Commission, published in 2012, which set out to define some principles of fairness to improve decision-making and guide the work of Newcastle City Council and other organisations in the city.
 He has also published on ethics related to artificial intelligence.

 Academic and wider recognition

 At the 7th World Congress of Bioethics, Sydney, November 2004, Deckers received the Honourable Mention 2004 Mark S. Ehrenreich Prize for Healthcare Ethics Research of the International Association of Bioethics and the Pacific Center for Health Policy and Ethics at the University of Southern California.
-He is an Associate Editor for the Journal of Bioethical Inquiry.
 In 2014 Deckers was awarded a 'Society and Ethics' grant from the Wellcome Trust to convene a conference on 'An ethical discussion of in-vitro meat and the production of flesh from animals with enhanced properties.'
+In 2021 he received a grant from the Great Britain Sasakawa Foundation for work on the ethics of artificial intelligence.

-He has also contributed to the popular literature and media.
+Deckers has also contributed to the popular literature and media.